 The transfer/purchase process was complex, being driven by a set of government rules, including how homes were valued.
-All parties including the tenant group had independent expert advisors to guide them through the process.
+All parties, including the tenant group, had independent expert advisers to guide them through the process.

 Voting for the transfer resulted in tenants receiving millions of pounds of investment in their homes to bring them up to, and keep them to, a modern standard.
 This is something the Council could not have done owing to constraints on borrowing.

-"Despite this, Red Kite has made efficiency savings in the way we procure and structure services, so that this has not impacted on either our investment in our homes or with the level of service that we provide.
-The loss in income has reduced our capacity to build as many new homes as we could have.
+Despite this, we've made efficiency savings in the way we procure and structure services, so that this has not impacted on either our investment in our homes or with the level of service that we provide.
+The loss in income has reduced our capacity to build as many new homes as we could've.
 However, we still have an ambitious development programme to build 375 homes by 2023, providing a range of different tenure types of homes that meet people’s individual affordability.

-"This includes homes we build to sell that will help subsidise homes for social and flexible rent - allowing us, not only to help the whole community, but we are still able to build truly affordable homes for those that need them.
+This includes homes that we build to sell which will help subsidise homes for social and flexible rent - allowing us, not only to help the community, but to still be able to build truly affordable homes for those that need them.

 We're a charitable purpose organisation.
 We operate a group of companies to deliver our purpose.
 Any surplus funds generated, must be reinvested in delivering our charitable purpose.
 There are no shareholders who can take money from the organisations, but we do have a large membership of tenants who have a say on key decisions and direction of the organisation.

 Our subsidiary companies, Twenty11, Pennvale and Edenmead, are wholly owned by us.